 - Spurring changes to prevent future accidents.

 It is crucial that negligent parties pay for the harm that they cause, from medical bills and property damage to lost wages.
 On top of that, because of personal injury law- people, companies, and even the government are incentivized to use best practices and a high standard of care to protect one another from preventable injuries.

-If you or a loved one has been hurt by the negligence of another in The City of NY (Brooklyn, Queens, Manhattan, Bronx, and Staten Island), contacting an experienced personal injury lawyer at The Rothenberg Law Firm LLP is a great first step to determining whether you have a case and what to do next.
-Our firm has over 40 years of experience helping injured individuals like you.
+If you or a loved one has been hurt by the negligence of another in The City of NY (Brooklyn, Queens, Manhattan, Bronx, and Staten Island), contacting an experienced New York personal injury lawyer at The Rothenberg Law Firm LLP is a great first step to determining whether you have a case and what to do next.
+Our personal injury law firm has over 40 years of experience helping injured individuals like you.

 You can reach The Rothenberg Law Firm at 1-800-624-8888 or submit an InjuryLawyer.com free online case evaluation.
-The initial consultation is FREE of charge.
+The initial consultation with a personal injury lawyer in NYC is FREE of charge.
 We work on a contingency fee basis.
 Meaning, we do not take a fee unless and until we are successful in winning money for you.

 Some lawsuits need be filed before an impending expiration date, known as the Statute of Limitations.
-Therefore, call or contact us right away to ensure that you do not waive your rights to money damages or other benefits.
+Therefore, call or contact our personal injury law firm in NYC right away to ensure that you do not waive your rights to money damages or other benefits.